justinmanley/www.justinmanley.work/projects/photo-pairs/book/index.md

 I'm making a book!

 I'm writing the text, of course.
 But I also plan to produce the book myself.
-Once I've selected all the images and completed the text, I plan to work with a printer and binder to produce a beautiful book, an object which is satisfying to hold, with paper that feels good to the touch and which makes the pictures look their best.
+Once I've selected all the images and completed the text, I'll to work with a printer and binder to produce a beautiful book, an object which is satisfying to hold, with paper that feels good to the touch and which makes the pictures look their best.

 It's an adventure!